Like a conventional hybrid, a plug-in hybrid or PHEV uses two different power systems.

 The ability to charge the PHEV’s pack before driving away means you can get a substantial amount of all-electric range before the “plug” charge is depleted.
 When that happens, the car reverts to standard gas-electric hybrid mode.
 The internal combustion engine – ICE – and regenerative braking put some juice back in the battery as you drive.

 The larger capacity of the PHEV’s battery also means that it can travel at higher speeds in all-electric mode.

 Range varies with battery size.
 Today’s PHEVs vary in range from a low of 12 miles to a high of 97 miles on battery power (per EPA ratings).
+The sweet spot seems to be about 30 miles of EV range.
+Repeated studies have found that most U.S. drivers travel less than 30 miles a day during the nomal work-week.
 The ability to travel so far on electricity alone and then to operate as a regular hybrid gives PHEVS much better fuel efficiency than conventional hybrid models.
 Their ability to use a gasoline engine for propulsion gives them greater range than battery-electric cars, or BEVs.

 There there are 23 PHEV models on the market today and the number grows each year.

 The most common is the series-parallel PHEV, in which the central power management system apportions power to the electric and gasoline powertrains.
 The “brain” picks the best ratios for optimum fuel efficiency and power delivery at all times.
 Series-parallel PHEVs can run in all-electric mode, in ICE mode or in varying combinations of gas and electric power.